Geraldo Perdomo Player Props: Diamondbacks vs. Dodgers

 Dodgers Pitching Rankings (2022)

-- The Dodgers had the top team ERA across all MLB pitching staffs (2.81).
+- The Dodgers' 2.81 team ERA ranked first among all MLB pitching staffs.

-- May starts for the first time this season for the Dodgers.
+- Syndergaard takes the mound for his first start of the season for the Dodgers.

-- In his last appearance on Thursday, Sept.
-22, the 25-year-old right-hander, started and went four innings against the Arizona Diamondbacks.
+- In his last appearance on Friday, Nov.
+4, the 30-year-old right-hander, started and went three innings against the Houston Astros.

 © 2023 Data Skrive.
 All rights reserved.